 Please see the individual Year Group pages for the curriculum overviews for the year.

-Mrs Archer and Mrs Fosbery lead Forest School Sessions for children in Key Stage One.
-Mrs Fosbery works with the EYFS team to support outdoor learning sessions.
+Mrs Archer and Miss Johnston lead Forest School Sessions for children in Key Stage One.
+Miss Johnson works with the EYFS team to support outdoor learning sessions.
 The sessions are held on a rolling programme in blocks and take place in the small wooded area and field within the school grounds.
-On occasions a session may take place behind the school in a public wooded area and also at Mr Campbell's field.

 Forest School is an approach to educating children in the outdoor environment on a regular basis